indexexchange/grapeshot-adapter/README.md

 The Header Tag Wrapper passes each partner a configuration object that has been configured based on a publisher's website.
 This object contains all the configuration information required for the wrapper, including partner-specific slot mappings, timeouts, and any other partner-specific configuration.
 The partner-specific slot mappings dictate how ad slots on the page will map to partner-specific configuration.
 There are 2 concepts to be familiar with when understanding how slots on the page are mapped back to partner-specific configuration.
-Header Tag Slots, which refers to htSlots and partner-specific configuration, which refers to xSlots in the codebase.
+Header Tag Slots, which are referred to as htSlots, and partner-specific slot configuration, which is called xSlots in the codebase.
 * htSlots - This is an abstraction of the googletag.slot object.
+  * The set of available htSlots is configured elsewhere in the wrapper and is shared by all partner modules.
-  * These will need to be mapped to xSlots.
+  * These will need to be mapped to xSlots in the configuration object and in the partner module's code.
 * xSlots - These are also an abstraction for partner-specific configuration that will be mapped to htSlots.
   * These represent a single partner-specific configuration.
   * An xSlot is how a partner can map their ad server specific identifiers (placementIDs, siteIDs, zoneIDs, etc) to the `htSlot` object.
   * It can represent a single or multiple sizes.
   * Multiple xSlots can be mapped to the same htSlot.
+  * Multiple htSlots can have the same xSlot in their mappings.

 Example Partner Configuration Mapping
 ```javascript